 TIP: The iPlanet change log requires you to enable the Retro Changelog Plug-in.
+See Step 3 on page 15 for instructions.

-Creating a New Driver
+4 Creating a New Driver

-After the LDAP driver files are installed on the server where you want to run the driver (see Chapter 2, "Installing the Driver Files," on page 15), you can create the driver in the Identity Vault.
-You do so by importing the basic driver configuration file and then modifying the driver configuration to suit your environment.
-You can do this in either Designer or iManager.
+After the LDAP driver files are installed on the server where you want to run the driver (see Chapter 2, "Installing the Driver Files," on page 13), you can create the driver in the Identity Vault.
+You do so by importing the driver packages and then modifying the driver configuration to suit your environment.

-- Section 4.1, "Creating the Driver in Designer," on page 21 - Section 4.2, "Creating the Driver in iManager," on page 24 - Section 4.3, "Activating the Driver," on page 27
+- Section 4.1, "Creating the Driver in Designer," on page 19 - Section 4.2, "Creating the Driver in iManager," on page 25 - Section 4.3, "Activating the Driver," on page 25